FOTO - Capucine and Hiram Keller in Fellini - Satyricon (1969)

-Last night in Key west.
-Hiram and I go to a gay disco.
+Last night in Key West.
+Hiram and I go to the Monster, a notorious gay disco celebrating the Sexual Revolution.
 We drink to excess, dance, huff poppers with abandon.
+I strip to my undies to Sly's TAKE ME HIGHER.
 No one asks me to go to the toilet.
 Their radar tells them I'm off-limits, but they relentlessly hit on Hiram.
-He's a movie star after all and a friend who shares all the drugs with me.
+He was the lead in Fellini's SATYRICON.
+The handsomest man I have ever met..
+A movie star after all and a friend who shares all the drugs with me.

 "Too much," Hiram is a good mood.
-We both are. they are head to Hollywood and I'm going back to New York.
+We both are.
+They are headed to Hollywood to audition for COUNTRYMAN and I'm going back to New York.
+I am leaving the same way I came.
+Hitchhiking.

 I will wait for answers.